VMLYR/journey-driven-development/en/02_process/04_devops.md

 Optimizing flow depends on reducing the size of work moving through the value stream (i.e. reducing batch size) and building quality into the process.

 Feedback loops are essential to improving flow.
-Feeback loops allow teams to prevent problems from recurring or detect problems more quickly to enable recovery.
+Feedback loops allow teams to prevent problems from recurring or detect problems more quickly to enable recovery.
 Without Feedback teams cannot learn or improve.

 Building off of Flow and Feedback loops, teams experiment with improving flow and use feedback loops to learn if an experiment is successful or not.